 - 1 tsp cinnamon (optional)

-Finally, add the water, orange and lemon juice, mango flesh and cinnamon in a blender and blend until smooth.
+- Finally, add the water, orange and lemon juice and mango flesh in a blender.

 If you love this mango juice recipe, leave me a comment and STAR rating and share your thoughts.
 I would love to hear from you ?